Genworth Financial Inc. (GNW) Reveals an Earnings Mystery

-Genworth Financial Inc. (NYSE:GNW) went up by 11.48% from its latest closing price compared to the recent 1-year high of $4.93.
-The company’s stock price has collected 8.51% of gains in the last five trading sessions.
-Press Release reported on 10/22/20 that Genworth Mortgage Insurance Completes Mortgage Insurance-Linked Note Transaction
+Genworth Financial Inc. (NYSE:GNW) went up by 0.74% from its latest closing price compared to the recent 1-year high of $4.93.
+The company’s stock price has collected 7.05% of gains in the last five trading sessions.
+Press Release reported on 11/02/20 that Genworth and Oceanwide Provide Transaction Update

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.